Fat Transfer Hand Rejuvenation

 How Does FAT TRANSFER Hand Rejuvenation Work?

-Fat transfer involves the removal of living tissue through the technique of liposuction and placing it into a new area with the intention of having it survive.
+Fat transfer hand rejuvenation involves the removal of living tissue through the technique of liposuction and placing it into a new area with the intention of having it survive.
 There are certain steps that have to be taken to accomplish this.

 First, we have to be gentle when we remove it.
 Most forms of liposuction are fairly destructive to the tissue since it will be discarded later.
 So, the parameters of fat removal have to be altered to maximize fat cell survival.